-This is an expanded version of a piece published in Northern Virginia Today, Feb 9, 2017
+This is an expanded version of a piece published in Northern Virginia Today, Feb 9, 2017 and I added to this slightly in 2018.

 When judges are brought in from far distances there are airlines involved.
 Some exhibitors fly cross country to compete.
 This means needing rental cars, taxis, Uber, Lyft, etc. Hmmmm….
 But wait!
 There’s more!